naronald/sumo-traci-person/README.md

 simulation (e.g., time step, location of a vehicle) and also update information (e.g., the destination of a vehicle).

 At this point, interacting with persons is not included.
+Interacting with persons is important if persons need to be told which bus/vehicle to wait for (if it is not determined at the start of the simulation) and if they want to change their plans.

 This is a first attempt at incorporating Person objects into the TraCI implementation.
 Some tests are also included.

 This release (based on SUMO 0.20.0) includes the following commands:
 * id list (0x00): returns a list of ids of all persons currently running